mod-audio/mod-host/README.md

         e.g.: bypass 0 1
         bypass_value = 1 bypass the effect and bypass_value = 0 process the effect

+    help
+        show a help message

+    quit
+        bye!

-For each effect added one client on JACK will be created.
+For each effect added, one client on JACK will be created.
 The names of clients follow the standard: effect_\<instance_number\>

-For each command sent one response is given.
+For each command sent, one response is given.
 If the command is valid, the response format will be:

     resp <status> [value]

-If status is a negative number an error occurred.
-The error will be one of the follow:
+If status is a negative number, an error occurred.
+The error will be one of the
+following:

 | status  | error                           |
 | --------|---------------------------------|